bitovi/academy/src/technology-consulting/6-communication-methods.md

 Tips and techniques:

+- **Notify meeting organizers before declining:** If you need to decline a meeting invite, inform the organizer beforehand and explain why.
 - **Prepare talking points in advance:** Before the meeting, jot down the key points you want to discuss.
 This helps you stay focused and ensures you don’t forget important contributions.
 - **Anticipate potential questions:** Think about the topics on the agenda and what questions might arise.
 Preparing answers in advance can help you respond confidently and quickly.
 - **Be mindful of body language:** Even in virtual meetings, body language matters.
 Maintain good posture, nod in agreement, and avoid multitasking, which can be distracting to others.
+- **Mute yourself when not speaking in meetings:** This minimizes background noise and distractions.

 Questions to reflect: